Ben Gunter

-Ben Gunter (ベン ガンター, Ben Gantā) is a professional rugby union player who plays as a flanker for Japan Rugby League One club Saitama Wild Knights.
+Ben Gunter (ベン・ガンター, Ben Gantā) is a professional rugby union player who plays as a flanker for Japan Rugby League One club Saitama Wild Knights.
 Born in Thailand, he represents Japan at international level after qualifying on residency grounds.

 Early life

-Born in Thailand, then in his youth moved to Australia and grew up in Gunnedah, NSW.
+Born in Thailand, then in his youth moved to Australia and grew up in Gunnedah, New South Wales.
 His junior clubs were the Narrabri Blue Boars and the Gunnedah Red Devils.

 International career

 After 3 Top League seasons for Panasonic Wild Knights, Ben Gunter received his first call-up to his adopted country.

-On Saturday October 23, 2021, Ben made his international debut for Japan against Australia at the Showa Denko Dome in Oita, starting at flanker.
+On Saturday, 23 October 2021, Ben made his international debut for Japan against Australia at the Showa Denko Dome in Oita, starting at flanker.